MalzaCAr/MaldaBot/README.md

 - First things first, make your copy of a bot.
 Install node.js and discord.js, then go to the discord dev portal and make a bot.
 Make sure to copy the token somewhere.
-For more details, head to https://discordjs.guide/preparations/
+For more details, head [here](https://discordjs.guide/preparations/)

 ### 2. Make a MongoDB Cluster

 - If you've never used MongoDB, make a Mongo Atlas account.
 Otherwise just head to Atlas.
 Then make a cluster, no extra settings needed.
 Copy the connection string somewhere.
-For more details, head to https://www.mongodb.com/docs/atlas/getting-started/
+For more details, head [here](https://www.mongodb.com/docs/atlas/getting-started/)

 ### 3. Make config.json and .env